fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Maybe label resizeFactor should default to zero?
-What about button/others?
-  - Add maxLines config option to label
   - Think about using stack resize logic in box
     - Maybe whats needed are custom min/max options for box content
+    - Add option to modify size req
+  - Add maxLines config option to label
   - Add resize limit in Handlers (to avoid infinite loop)
   - Make button use label + box (way too much duplicated code)
+  - Move SizeReq to Core
+    - Check Fixed+Flex sum/max criteria.
+Is a new Fixed+Flex type needed?
+    - Review dialogs after change is in place
   - Auto scroll affects dropdown when listView is displayed
   - Maybe do not resize Single if size did not change?
 First step towards resize improvements